-In September 2016, the State convened a group of private sector stakeholders who have participated in a wide spectrum of SIM activities to inform Sustainability Plan development in concert with State-side planning and priority-setting.
+In September 2016, the State convened a group of private sector stakeholders who have participated in a wide spectrum of our SIM activities to inform Sustainability Plan development in concert with State-side planning and priority-setting.
 This group, called the Sustainability Sub-Group, met six times from September to December 2016 to provide input on which projects to sustain within each focus area and for the project overall.
-A copy of the membership list can be found in Appendix F: Sustainability Sub-Group Membership List. .
+A copy of the membership list can be found in Appendix D.

-This document contains recommendations from this Sub-Group, revised based on feedback by the SIM Work Groups, Steering Committee, and Core Team in November and December 2016 and again in Spring 2017.
-The Sustainability Plan was approved by the Core Team in June 2017 prior to CMMI submission.
+This document contains recommendations from this Sub-Group.
+The SIM Work Groups, the Steering Committee, and the Core Team reviewed and commented on draft recommendations in November and December 2016.
+This version of the plan has been revised based on stakeholder comments, and will be presented to the Core Team again in spring 2017 for review and final approval, followed by submission to CMMI in June 2017.